Pylons/deform/docs/basics.rst

 appstruct to a form.
 Our application has these requirements of the resulting form:

-- It must be possible to add, edit and remove a person.
+- It must be possible to add and remove a person.

-- It must be possible to, given a person, add, edit, or remove a location for that person.
+- It must be possible to change any person's name or age after they've been added.

 Here's a schema that will help us meet those requirements: